cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

     - QC: make histogram of you p-values!
 To see if the distribution is alright.
     - p-value adjustment by Hochberg or Bonferroni;
         - which p values to group for this?
 Grouped on hippocampal layer or metric assessed?
-    - How to show effect size?
+    V- How to show effect size?
 Cohen's d
     - change the heatmap of the prelim results to a dotplot (like Dan suggested) V- make the pipeline graph
     V- make documentation